duelingbenjos/rocketswap/docs/guide.md

 5. A pop-up will appear, Linked Account Creation, which will guide you through the process of creating a linked account with RocketSwap.
 You can learn about linked accounts by selecting the bottom link learn about linked accounts, or click NEXT to proceed.

 6. Next pop-up screen for Linked Account Creation.
 To speed up this process you can transfer TAU from your account to the RocketSwap account about to be created as one step (instead of manually transferring from your Lamden wallet):
-6A.
-Select the account containing your TAU you would like to use 6B.
-Enter the amount to transfer (in my example I transferred 1 TAU, but you can input however much you would like to transfer to the RocketSwap account)
+    A. Select the account containing your TAU you would like to use

+    B. Enter the amount to transfer (in my example I transferred 1 TAU, but you can input however much you would like to transfer to the RocketSwap account)

-6C.
-Click Yes to proceed
+    C. Click Yes to proceed

 7. Final pop-up screen for Linked Account Creation.
 Personal choice around security, read the options and make a selection (I selected Yes for convenience).
 Then click CREATE ACCOUNT.

 8. Now, go and check your Lamden web wallet.
 You will see an additional account has been created for RocketSwap AND you should have funds.
 Go and enjoy RocketSwap!

-!> Did you forget to select transfer funds or you just like doing things the hard way?
+?> Did you forget to select transfer funds or you just like doing things the hard way?
 Keep reading on how to transfer funds to RocketSwap Manually.

 ### Adding Funds

 2. Head over to your Lamden web wallet and you will see the RocketSwap account:

-2A.
-Click the RocketSwap account address on the right to copy it 2B.
-To initiate a transfer, click the account name with your TAU funds you would like send to the RocketSwap account 2C.
-On the next screen select SEND TX.
+    A. Click the RocketSwap account address on the right to copy it

+    B. To initiate a transfer, click the account name with your TAU funds you would like send to the RocketSwap account

+    C. On the next screen select SEND TX.

 3. On the Make a Lamden Transaction pop-up:

-3A.
-Check your account (this will default to what you clicked) 3B.
-Check stamp limit (default is already populated, this is equivalent in terminology to Ethereum GAS fees — but much cheaper)
+    A. Check your account (this will default to what you clicked)

+    B. Check stamp limit (default is already populated, this is equivalent in terminology to Ethereum GAS fees — but much cheaper)

-3C.
-Choose Function to Run — Default is transfer and this is the option we need 3D.
-Set the amount to the figure you would like to transfer (you will need a small amount remaining for stamps 3E.
-In the TO field, paste in the address you copied from the last screen 3F.
-REVIEW YOUR TRANSACTION DETAILS!
+    C. Choose Function to Run — Default is transfer and this is the option we need

+    D. Set the amount to the figure you would like to transfer (you will need a small amount remaining for stamps

+    E. In the TO field, paste in the address you copied from the last screen

+    F. REVIEW YOUR TRANSACTION DETAILS!

-3G.
-Click NEXT
+    G. Click NEXT

 4. On the next screen, click Confirm Transaction, you should then receive a pop-up notification that the transaction was successful and the transmission cost in stamps.
 Select Home.